mgodza93/bbk-challange-atm/README.md

 Each transaction will be saved in the database, but the state of the ATM will always start at 0(will have 0 cash when you start the application).
+Note that you will need lombok plugin to run the code.

 ** Only the POST method that allows to add new users will work.